How Office applications and services support Azure Rights Management

 Currently, there are some limitations when you use SharePoint IRM:

-You cannot use the default or custom templates that you manage in the Azure portal.
+You cannot use the default or custom protection templates that you manage in the Azure portal.

 Files that have a .ppdf file name extension for protected PDF files are not supported.
-Files that have .pdf file name extension and that have been natively protected by Rights Management are supported when you use a PDF reader that natively supports Rights Management.
+Files that have .pdf file name extension are supported and when downloaded, can be opened by a PDF application that natively supports Rights Management.
+For example, the Azure Information Protection client for Windows includes a viewer for these protected PDF files.
+Alternative PDF viewers are listed in the RMS-enlightened applications table.

 For libraries that are not IRM-protected, if you protect a file that you then upload to SharePoint or OneDrive, the following do not work with this file: Co-authoring, Office Online, search, document preview, thumbnail, eDiscovery, and data loss prevention (DLP).